SarahG-579462/sg_multikits/README.md

 # sg_multikits

 Like many before it, this mod lets you create multikits.
 I plan on adding to this mod by implementing ALL the multikits eventually.
 I'm trying to make it more extensible than CrevsDaak, FlameWing and Abel's versions.
+Thank you so much to you three for teaching me how I don't want my mod to work, and for some helper functions!
+Also thanks to subtledoctor and aquadrizzt for their library ADD_KIT_EX, you guys rock :)

 This is my first mod, so if you have comments on better practices than my current code, let me know!
 (I know, I know...
 I use macros too much.
 Blame Weidu for not allowing arrays as function inputs)